Cranked Skyrme-Hartree-Fock-Bogoliubov approach for a mean-field description of nuclear rotations near the drip line: Results and discussion

-To see the validity of the present framework, I perform the calculation for the ground-state rotational band in $^{172}$Hf as a typical example of the collective rotation.
-Figure~\ref{fig:172Hf} shows the calculated kinematic moments of inertia $\mathcal{J}^{(1)}$ as functions of the rotational frequency.
-I employed the SLy4~\cite{cha98} and the Yamagami--Shimizu--Nakatsukasa (YSN) pairing EDF in Ref.~\cite{yam09}.
 The present model describes well the low spin states and the band crossing.
-Around $\omega_{\rm rot}=0.25$ MeV, the alignment of neutrons in the $i_{13/2}$ orbital occurs, whereas this is lower than the measurement $\sim 0.3$ MeV.
+Around $\omega_{\rm rot}=0.25$ MeV, the alignment of neutrons in the $i_{13/2}$ orbital occurs for the case of SLy4 whereas this is lower than the measurement $\sim 0.3$ MeV.
 One sees that the rotational property beyond the band crossing is also reasonably described.
+The SkM* functional describes the alignment around $\omega_{\rm rot}=0.35$ MeV, however the level crossing is more gentle than in the case of SLy4.